Trump tariff rates unlikely to change

 Trump was "elected to assess the foreign affairs situation... and take appropriate action," he added.

-Meanwhile, White House economic adviser Kevin Hassett said that while talks are expected to continue over the next week with some US trade partners, he concurred with Greer's tariff assessment in that the bulk of the rates "are more or less locked in."
+Meanwhile White House economic advisor Kevin Hassett said that while talks are expected to continue over the next week with some US trade partners, he concurred with Greer's tariffs assessment in that the bulk of the rates "are more or less locked in."

 An appeals court panel on Thursday appeared skeptical of the government's arguments, though the case may be ultimately decided at the Supreme Court.